juan-antonio-ledesma/codewars-javascript/README.md

 # Codewars · Javascript

-I practice JavaScript katas on Codewars to enhance my programming skills.
-Each kata is a specific challenge that I solve and receive feedback on to compare my solution with others.
-Continuing to do katas helps me improve and advance in my software development career.
+JavaScript katas on Codewars are programming challenges that help you improve your skills in the language.
+Each kata presents a specific problem for you to solve using programming techniques and algorithms.
+Upon completing each kata, you can compare your solution with others and receive feedback and points based on its effectiveness and efficiency.
+Codewars has a wide range of katas with increasing difficulty levels, from beginner to expert, so you can continuously improve your JavaScript and other language skills.

 ## 5 kyu